 To call the Hearthstone community disgruntled over the past couple of months would be an understatement.
 From underpowered cards to Arena problems to the dominance of the RNG machine that is Yogg’Saron, they’re not best pleased with the state of the game.
 Another problem is more far-reaching – the idea that the tournament format, Standard, may not change enough over time.
 Lead designer Ben Brode stepped onto Twitter to talk a little bit about this, confirming that it’s entirely possible Blizzard aren’t done fiddling with the Classic set.

 Wanting to get into Hearthstone?
-Try our picks of the best decks for beginners.
+Try our picks of the best Hearthstone decks.

 Since those tweets, Brode clarified that this doesn’t mean nothing will change before the end of the year, but it’s an option for when rotation comes around again in February or March with the release of the first set of 2017.
 He also defended the lack of specifics on Reddit, saying that it’s difficult to communicate more often when you don’t always have something to announce.